wendywarren/ac-type/_grids/single-column-grids.md

 ---
 layout: default
 type: subpage
+title: "Single-Column Grids"
 sortorder: 1.2
-title: "Single-Column Grids"
-description: "This grid appears as you work.
+deck: "This grid appears as you work.
 Align elements on the page relative to each other."
-resources: |

 ---
 ## When are they used?